kyleratti/a-centralized-mirror/.github/ISSUE_TEMPLATE/new-bot-access.md

 ---
 name: New Bot Access
-about: Request access for your bot
+about: Request API access for your bot
 title: ''
 labels: new bot access
 assignees: kyleratti